A Response to R.C. Sproul, Jr.: Is Interracial Marriage a Sin?

 The context of this passage immediately reveals that God is concerned primarily with the ethics governing warfare and captives, not with some statement concerning the permissible extent of intermarriage.
 The brutal nature of warfare at the time turned the female captives into objects for the captors’ sexual pleasure, often raped, and therefore God’s law established a strict curbing of that desire.
 If a soldier sought after a captive girl, he had to marry her—and even then, the process involved the woman’s becoming substantially less attractive, presumably to ensure the Israelite man’s genuine commitment.
 Given the emphasis in this passage on war ethics, we must be careful not to draw conclusions as if it were primarily telling Israelite men that other nations’ women were fair game.

 Moreover, even granting the generous concession that this would apply to women of other races—a very unlikely premise, given both the surrounding demographics of Israel at the time and the state of ancient technology—it is clear that this passage would not suffice to make miscegenation morally permissible.
-The passage presupposes a single condition under which intermarriage would be permissible, namely, after having taken female captives in war.
-In doing so, it admits intermarriage only in that kind of situation; it does not provide some full-blown moral approbation of intermarriage in all circumstances.
+The passage presupposes a single condition under which intermarriage might be permissible, namely, after having taken female captives in war.
+In doing so, it admits foreign intermarriage only in that kind of situation, since the men in this foreign country would have evidently been unavailable to take the wives themselves; but it does not provide some full-blown moral approbation of intermarriage in all circumstances.
 As I covered in my previous article on miscegenation, this is a fallacious confusion of moral categories, assuming that some particular act is either prohibited in all circumstances or permitted in all circumstances, in which case even a cursory regulation of intermarriage in some rare circumstances would permit its most radical expression anywhere and everywhere.1 If this alienist conception of morality were true, then the lack of an express prohibition on polygamy, in conjunction with the occasional scriptural regulations of it, would serve to legitimize that practice in all circumstances.
 The alienist argument therefore rests on an unfortunate instance of prooftexting without any solid rationale to support it.

 The second example mentioned by Sproul, Jr., is the oft-mentioned example of Boaz and Ruth, as recorded in the book of Ruth.
 The salient feature of this passage is that Ruth is labeled a Moabitess and Boaz an Israelite.
 In response to the race-mixing conclusions drawn from this passage, I would like to make three brief points.
 First, the Moabites were Semitic kindred of the Israelites, in which case the marriage, while perhaps international, was still very modest in its genetic distance.
 Second, as argued here, “Moabite” may very well have been a geographic term of description, rather than literally denoting a descendant of Moab.
 This is a particularly attractive explanation given the severe prohibition of Moabites from integration into Israel in Deuteronomy 23:3 (as argued here).
 Third, even if this is an approved example of intermarriage in Scripture, it is also an isolated instance.
 One would be irresponsible and foolish to draw conclusions of widespread racial mixing from this passage.